-Senior Counsel Hannah Smith joined Becket in 2007 following US Supreme Court clerkships for Justices Clarence Thomas and Samuel Alito.
+Hannah Smith joined Becket in 2007 following U.S. Supreme Court clerkships for Justices Clarence Thomas and Samuel Alito.
 She served as senior counsel at Becket until 2017, and currently is the senior fellow.

-Hannah testified before the Senate Judiciary Committee in support of then Supreme Court Justice nominee Neil Gorsuch and before the House Judiciary Subcommittee on the Constitution.
-She’s briefed policymakers at the White House, US Capitol, State Department, Heritage, EPPC, Federalist Society, ABA, National Constitution Center, and Newseum.
+In 2017, Hannah testified before the Senate Judiciary Committee in support of then Supreme Court Justice nominee Neil Gorsuch and before the House Judiciary Subcommittee on the Constitution.
+She’s has briefed policymakers at the White House, U.S. Capitol, State Department, and more.

 Hannah’s television, newspaper, and radio appearances include CNN, MSNBC, Fox News, C-Span, WSJ, Washington Post, AP, Forbes, NPR, and BBC.
-She’s been on podcasts hosted by the National Constitution Center, Bloomberg BNA, and Federalist.
 Her opinion-editorials appear in US News & World Report, NY Daily News, Daily Signal, Fox News, NRO, SCOTUSblog, and Deseret News.
-She has also addressed audiences at Harvard Law, Princeton University, Stanford Law, Columbia Law, Penn Law, Georgetown Law, BYU Law, and Central European University.

 Hannah graduated from Princeton University (majoring in the Woodrow Wilson School) and BYU Law School (Order of the Coif).
 She was Law Review Executive Editor and research assistant for the International Center for Law and Religion Studies.
 Hannah received BYU’s Alumni Achievement Award and JRCLS’s Women-in-Law Leadership Award for defending religious liberty and advancing the contributions of Mormon women to the law.